slokxo/HackathonPack/README.md

 There are four sub elements, one of which is a custom sub element for Chi, called Techno.
 The other three are *Ice*, sub element of Water, *Sand*, sub element of Earth and *Metal*, sub element of Earth.
 I felt sand did not have a lot of representation throughout core, and well all addon ability making as there was __no__ core sand moves and very little addon moves.
 Techno is based off Book 1 Legend of Korra equalist chi-blocking with the high tech gadgets.

 ## Abilities
-### Sand
-* QuickSand
-  * QuickSand is an ability we see throughout the show, mostly by Bumi in his fight with Aang in the Omashu undergrounds.
 * SandSlash
   * SandSlash is a standard combo used by sandenders (probably)..
 While we do not see it in the show, it is a very simple ability and if sandbenders can not do it.. well they're dumb!
 Just kidding, but it is very realistic and I think that they could do it.
 ### Ice